-Subsidiary members of a consolidated group, where the head company has not notified the ATO of the group's formation, may still be obliged to lodge a franking account tax return and pay any franking tax liability.
-Until the ATO receives notification of the group's formation, this obligation will still exist.
+Subsidiary members of a consolidated group, where the head company has not notified us of the group's formation, may still be obliged to lodge a franking account tax return and pay any franking tax liability.
+This obligation exists until we receive notification of the group's formation.
 If the subsidiary member believes it will not have an obligation to lodge a franking account tax return because it will be a member of a consolidated group for the full income year, it may request a deferral of time to lodge.